How to rasterize graphic styles in Illustrator tutorial in CC 2017 2015 CS6 CS5 etc

 Expand via the object menu expand appearance.
-You can then apply the live trace to the expand design such as on the right.
+You can then apply the live trace to the expand design

 If applied to symbols, the application of the live effects often require a little additional work such as going to the appearance panel and selecting the correct fill / stroke to apply the effect to.